Skip to content

 Smart Tiered Cache dynamically selects the single closest upper tier for each of your website’s origins with no configuration required, using our in-house performance and routing data.
 Cloudflare collects latency data for each request to an origin, and uses the latency data to determine how well any upper-tier data center is connected with an origin.
 As a result, Cloudflare can select the data center with the lowest latency to be the upper-tier for an origin.

 You need to be careful when updating your origin IPs/DNS records while Smart Tiered Cache is enabled.
 Depending on the changes made, it may cause the existing assigned upper tiers to change, resulting in an increased MISS rate as cache is refilled in the new upper tiers.
-If the origin is switched to a network behind Anycast, it will significantly reduce the effectiveness of Smart Tiered Cache.
+If the origin is switched to a network behind anycast, it will significantly reduce the effectiveness of Smart Tiered Cache unless you set a cloud region hint.

 Generic Global Tiered Cache